POST DOC FELLOW

 Credentials and Qualifications:

-Interested applicants should send a single PDF file that includes a cover letter summarizing their research training and accomplishments, a personal statement of scientific interests and goals, current CV with recent publications, and contact information for three references to Dr. Alex Jaeger @ [email protected]
+Please be sure to attach a single PDF file that includes a cover letter summarizing your previous research experience and accomplishments.
+A personal statement of scientific interests and goals, current CV with recent publications, and contact information for three references for Dr. Patrick Hwu to review.
+Questions regarding the position can be sent to the lab manager Ana Dominguez at [email protected].